Pyrrha-Platform/Pyrrha-Sensor-Simulator/README.md

 }
 ```

-### Add device to the IoT platform
+### Add devices to the database

-This solution was built for the [IBM IoT platform](https://cloud.ibm.com/catalog/services/internet-of-things-platform), but will publish events to any MQTT server.
-If using the IBM IoT platform, [add a new device](https://github.com/Pyrrha-Platform/Pyrrha/blob/main/WATSON_IOT_SETUP.md) to the platform first.
+This solution was built to make use of Pyrrha's MQTT broker service VerneMQ.
+Device authentication is handled directly with the VerneMQ service along with a database table, as well as MQTT broker duties.

+Device information can be inserted directly into this table by first connecting to the database service and running INSERT statements.
+The instructions for this can be found in the Docker Compose deployment instructions in the `pyrrha-simulator` section.

 ### Edit configuration